Geoparque Mundial UNESCO

 LOCATION AND ACCESS

-This syncline runs through the Geopark from the crag of La Villuerca to Campillo de Deleitosa.
-In its southeast section it is crossed by the River Viejas and in the northwest by the Torneros stream.
-To visit it along the Torneros we can take the road that joins Robledollano and Castañar de Ibor; it is halfway between both towns between the Risco de la Reyerta and the Cancho de las Narices.
-There is a good view from the south from the hillock of the Pozo de la Nieve (Snow Well) on the ascent to the crag of La Villuerca.
+This syncline runs through the Geopark from Collado del Pozo de la Nieve to Campillo de Deleitosa.
+It is crossed in the southeast by the Viejas river and in the northwest by the Torneros stream.
+To visit it along the Torneros stream we can use the road that links Robledollano with Castañar de Ibor, halfway between the two villages, between the La Reyerta crag and the Cancho de las Narices.
+A good view from the south is afforded by the Collado del Pozo de la Nieve, on the ascent to La Villuerca.

 ATTRACTIONS OF THE VISIT

-The Viejas-Torneros syncline has some beautiful landscapes, although venturing here is an adventure for the walker or touring cyclist as there are no roads suitable for cars.
-As we leave the Cancho de las Narices we will find a country road called the Camino del Valle del Viejas that runs parallel to the river towards its source to allow us to discover a landscape where the geology and the woodland below the crags and hillocks surprise us at every turn.
+Entering the Viejas-Torneros syncline is an adventure for the visitor because there are no roads for cars.
+Leaving the Cancho de las Narices we will find a rural road called Camino del Valle del Viejas that will allow us to enjoy a landscape in which geology and forests will be giving us surprises at every step.

-During the visit we can observe elements of botanical interest such as the riverside woodland of the River Viejas (Portuguese laurel, alder, and ash) and animals such as the otters of the River Viejas or the birds (griffon vulture, Egyptian vulture, black stork, etc.) on the crags of the nearby sierras.
+During the visit we can observe aspects of botanical interest, such as the wooded formations on the banks of the Viejas river (laurels, alder and ash groves) and fauna, such as the otter in the waters of the Viejas river or the birds (griffon vulture, Egyptian vulture and black vulture) on the cliffs of the nearby sierras.

 GEOLOGICAL INTERPRETATION